-3. Extending IEEE 802.21 for Media Independent Services
+3. Extending IEEE 802.21 for media independent services

 The aim of this paper is to present the concept of a Media Independent Service Layer (MISL) which extends the media independence ideas defined by IEEE 802.21, to a generic management layer which can be used by any control algorithm in the case of scenarios with multiple technologies.
 Although the starting point of these ideas is IEEE 802.21, this specification requires several extensions to become a foundation point of the envisioned MISL.
 This section is devoted to point out the key challenges on extending IEEE 802.21 that need to be addressed for the realization of the MISL.
 The main difference between IEEE 802.21 and the MISL is their focus; while MISL addresses generic media independent services, IEEE 802.21 focuses only on handovers between heterogeneous technologies.
 Due to this fact, the 802.21 architecture, and the abstraction concepts and services defined are related to mobility, leaving undefined any service which is not directly related to mobility.
 Hence, there are a number of challenges in 802.21 to extend the Media Independent Handover Services functionality defined by 802.21 to create a general MISL.
 Some of these challenges are discussed in the following:

-- Mobile Node centric architecture: current IEEE 802.21 architecture focuses on the Mobile Node (MN), and the rest of the Media Independent Handover (MIH) network entities are defined based on their relation to the MN.
-In this architecture, only a subset of the nodes in the network are IEEE 802.21 capable, since the functionality required in the network to facilitate handovers is limited.
+- Mobile Node centric architecture: Current IEEE 802.21 architecture focuses on the Mobile Node (MN), and the rest of the Media Independent Handover (MIH) network entities are defined based on their relation to the MN.
+In this architecture, only a subset of the nodes in the network is IEEE 802.21 capable, since the functionality required in the network to facilitate handovers is limited.
 Even more, the communication reference model of 802.21 situates the MN as the central point of the communication, which can only talk with certain nodes located in the network, but never with other MNs.
-In the case of a generic MISL, it is probable that the nodes in the network have a peer relationship, being equal, hence the MISL must allow communication between peer entities, and also between nodes and management entities in the network. - Definition of abstractions: the MN centric 802.21 standard defines a set of abstract concepts which must be revisited if they want to be applied to a broader scope.
+In the case of a generic MISL, it is probable that the nodes in the network have a peer relationship, being equal, hence the MISL must allow communication between peer entities, and also between nodes and management entities in the network. - Definition of abstractions: The MN centric 802.21 standard defines a set of abstract concepts which must be revisited if they want to be applied to a broader scope.
 One example of these abstract concepts is the link definition.
 The current IEEE 802.21 defines a link as "A communication channel through which nodes communicate for the exchange of L2 protocol data units.
 Each link is associated with two endpoints and has a unique identifier".
 This definition is not general enough.
 On the one hand, it fails to model point to multipoint links, since no relation between links can be defined.
 This constraint is important when dealing with, for example, an IEEE 802.11 mesh link, where a node uses the same interface to connect to different terminals.
 Also the 802.21 definition of link does not cover broadcast and unidirectional technologies such as DVB (Digital Video Broadcasting).
-On the other hand, as the IEEE 802.21 scope is limited to links, it does not define any identifier for radio interfaces, hence it is not possible currently to apply a command to all links in an interface.
+On the other hand, as the IEEE 802.21 scope is limited to links, it does not define any identifier for radio interfaces, hence it is not possible currently to apply a command to all links in an interface. - Definition of new MIH SAP primitives: As explained in Section 2, the IEEE 802.21 defines the MIH\SAP which corresponds to the media